alabou/NMOS-MatroxOnly/ReceiverCapabilities.md

 In order to use the finer-grained constraints mechanism defined by this specification, Receivers MUST include both the `constraint_sets` and `version` attributes in the `caps` object.

-Receivers SHOULD express their capabilities as precisely as possible, using the relevant Parameter Constraints listed in the Capabilities register in the [NMOS Parameter Registers][].
+Receivers SHOULD express their capabilities as precisely as possible, using the relevant Parameter Constraints listed in the Capabilities register in the [NMOS Parameter Registers][] and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).
-However, this specification may not be sufficiently expressive to indicate every type of stream that a Receiver can or cannot consume successfully.
-It is entirely possible that a Receiver may fail to consume a stream even if the Receiver's advertised Constraint Sets indicate that it can.
+However, this specification may not be sufficiently expressive to indicate every type of stream or sub-Stream that a Receiver can or cannot consume successfully.
+It is entirely possible that a Receiver may fail to consume a stream or sub-Stream even if the Receiver's advertised Constraint Sets indicate that it can.

 The value of the `constraint_sets` attribute MUST be valid according to this specification.
-The value of all the Constraint Set attributes MUST be valid according to the relevant specification in the Capabilities register in the [NMOS Parameter Registers][].
+The value of all the Constraint Set attributes MUST be valid according to the relevant specification in the Capabilities register in the [NMOS Parameter Registers][]and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).

 The Receiver MUST reflect any change in its capabilities by updating the `caps` object as appropriate and modifying the [`version` attribute](#capabilities-version) of that object as well as the core resource `version`.

 ## Behaviour: Controllers

-Controllers are strongly RECOMMENDED to support all Parameter Constraints listed in the Capabilities register in the [NMOS Parameter Registers][] that are applicable for the kinds of Receiver with which they interact.
+Controllers are strongly RECOMMENDED to support all Parameter Constraints listed in the Capabilities register in the [NMOS Parameter Registers][] and and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md) that are applicable for the kinds of Receiver with which they interact.
 However, Controllers MAY ignore individual Parameter Constraints whose unique identifiers they do not recognize.
 Some Parameter Constraints are only relevant to specific `transport` and `format` values or to particular IANA media types.
 When a Controller cannot evaluate any of the Parameter Constraints in a Constraint Set, that Constraint Set SHOULD be considered to be satisfied, but the Controller MAY distinguish this case for a user.

 Controllers SHOULD provide an indication to a user whether a Sender satisfies a Constraint Set of a Receiver, for example in a cross-point matrix view.
-Controllers MAY allow a user to attempt to make a connection whether the `constraint_sets` are satisfied or not.
+Controllers MAY allow a user to attempt to make a connection to a Sender whether the Receiver's `constraint_sets` are satisfied or not.

 Controllers MAY use the `version` attribute of the `caps` object to avoid unnecessary re-evaluation of Receiver capabilities.